AlexCraciun6/blog-with-users/README.md

 ## Features

-Your Web App Name incorporates a range of impressive features to provide a comprehensive and user-friendly experience.
+The application incorporates a range of impressive features to provide a comprehensive and user-friendly experience.

 - **User Authentication and Security**: User passwords are encrypted using Werkzeug, providing a secure authentication process.
 User data, including email, password, and name, is stored and managed in a relational database using SQLAlchemy.